 From Radboud University, the HealthNar program is initiated by Enny Das.

 The program is founded by the International Research Staff Exchange Scheme (IRSES).
-The program started in 2014 and runs for three years:

 - The first work package concerns coordination and management.

 - The second to fourth Work Packages focus on different aspects of narrative communication, intersecting different disciplinary perspectives and theoretical approaches.
 Knowledge and skills will be exchanged through seminars, workshops, scientific papers, and weekly meetings between visiting and hosting researchers during the secondments.